andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-gausta_ship.JPEG" alt="Gausta ship">
 </figure>

-<p class="mb-0">And then as we round a bend, the immense protuberance of
+<p class="mb-0">And then as we round a bend, we see the immense protuberance of
-Gaustatoppen appears between two mountains</p>
+Gaustatoppen appear between two mountains</p>
 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-gausta_mtn.JPEG" alt="Gaustatoppen">
   <figcaption class="figure-caption">Dear god it's beautiful</figcaption>
 </figure>

-As G-top finally reveals his snowy crest I subconsciously release an audible gasp.
-What stands out is not only his enormous stature but his singularity, standing alone, stoically towering over his arboreally endowed neighbors.
+When GTop, as he's affectionately known, finally reveals his snowy crest I subconsciously release an audible gasp.
+I'm struck not only by his enormous stature but his singularity - a stoic standing alone, towering over his arboreally endowed neighbors with an unshakable equanimity.

-While nowhere near the top of the list of highest peaks in Norway (which are mostly located on the west coast, vestiges of the Caledonian Orogeny, i.e. the mountain building event that gave us the Appalachians & Scottish Highlands), GTop as it's colloquially known, is near the top of the list of most visited, due to its breathtaking views and proximity to Oslo.
+While nowhere near the top of the list of highest peaks in Norway (which are mostly located on the west coast, vestiges of the Caledonian Orogeny, i.e. the mountain building event that gave us the Appalachians & Scottish Highlands), GTop is one of the most visited (if not the most) given its breathtaking views and proximity to Oslo.

-As we approach the mountain Sondre tells me about Rjukan, a small town sitting in the northern shadow of Gaustatoppen.
-The town was essentially "built from scratch" during the construction of a fertilizer plant by Norsk Hydro in the early 20th century.
+As we approach the mountain Sondre tells me about Rjukan, a small town nestled in the northern shadow of GTop.
+The town was essentially built from scratch during the construction of a fertilizer plant by Norsk Hydro in the early 20th century.
 At the time of its completion in 1911 the Vemork hydroelectric power plant was the world's largest hydroelectric power plant, larger even than the hydro plant at Niagara Falls.
-The plant was also the site of Norwegian heavy water sabotage operations during WWII, an effort to thwart the German's plant to build an atomic bomb (although they were the harbingers of their own demise in that arena, directly causing the exodus of hundreds of top scientists starting in 1933).
+The plant was also the site of Norwegian heavy water sabotage operations during WWII - an effort to thwart the German's plant to build an atomic bomb (although the Nazis were hoist with their own petard by instigating the exodus of their top scientists starting in 1933).

 And when I say the town sits in the shadow of Gaustatoppen I mean it.
 Literally.
 Every winter, from September to March their mountainous compadre completely blocks the sun at all hours of the day.
 In 2013 local artist Martin Andersen
 <a href="https://www.bbc.com/future/article/20170314-the-town-that-built-a-mirror-to-catch-the-sun" target="_blank" rel="noreferrer noopener">
-constructed a series of mirrors</a>connected to a computer driven sun tracker to spill sunlight upon the town square during these dismal months.
+erected a series of mirrors</a> connected to a sun tracker to render the town square awash in bright, beautiful sunshine during these dismal months.
 According to the town's mayor, “the sun mirror means a lot to Rjukan...
 It’s a perfect combination of technology and art – and of course it is a great welfare activity for the citizens of Rjukan.”

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/oslo-mirror1.jpeg" alt="Sun mirror">